RubyBarSchool/RubyBarSchool/README.md

 - Capable of self-study and self-development.

-## It’s OK to not be OK, as long as you don’t stay that way. —Anonymous
+## I can be changed by what happens to me but I refuse to be reduced by it. —Maya Angelou